U.S. Stocks Fall as Economic Data Disappoints

 "Consumption has been kind of weak in the last couple of months...but we are not worried at all for the moment about the U.S. consumer," Mr. Marciot said.

-The S&P 500 is on track to end the week 0.3% lower, snapping a three-week winning streak.
-All three major indexes are within 1% of record highs.
+The S&P 500 is on track to end the week 0.4% lower, snapping a three-week winning streak.
+The index is within 1% of its record.

-Elsewhere, the Stoxx Europe 600 edged down less than 0.1% as data showed Germany's economy outpaced the U.S. at the start of the year.
+Elsewhere, the Stoxx Europe 600 rose as data showed Germany's economy outpaced the U.S. at the start of the year.
+The index ended the week up 0.3%.

 Investors have poured money into the region's equities in recent weeks, with a record inflow of $6.1 billion into European equities since centrist Emmanuel Macron won the French election, according to Bank of America Merrill Lynch.
 European stocks are close to two-year highs as political jitters have given way to increasing signs of an improving economy and corporate earnings.

 Earlier, stock markets were broadly lower in Asian trading hours, tracking weakness in Europe and the U.S. on Thursday.
-Japan's Nikkei Stock Average fell 0.4% Friday as the yen strengthened modestly against the dollar, but gained 2.3% for the week.
-South Korea's Kospi was off 0.5% after reaching a record high, while Australia's S&P/ASX 200 declined 0.7%.
+Japan's Nikkei Stock Average fell 0.4% Friday, but gained 2.3% for the week.

-Hong Kong's Hang Seng Index inched higher for a fifth consecutive trading day while the Shanghai Composite rose 0.7%, led by gains in insurance, aviation and automotive shares.

-Lucy Craymer, Patrick Sullivan, Jacob M. Schlesinger and Nina Adam contributed to this article.

 Write to Riva Gold at riva.gold@wsj.com and Corrie Driebusch at corrie.driebusch@wsj.com